cran-task-views/MissingData/MissingData.md

     package that contains tools for survey statistics and that can handle multiply imputed datasets.
-More specifically, `r pkg("fastLink")` provides a Fellegi-Sunter probabilistic record linkage that allows for missing data and the inclusion of auxiliary information.
+More specifically, `r pkg("fastLink")` provides a Fellegi-Sunter probabilistic record linkage that allows for missing data and the inclusion of auxiliary information.\
+    `r pkg("convergEU")` can process data from Eurostat data and impute missing values to monitor convergence between EU countries.
 -   *Bibliometry*: `r pkg("robustrao")` computes the Rao-Stirling diversity index (a well-established bibliometric indicator to measure the interdisciplinarity of scientific publications) with data containing